K-16/k16-omsk.ru/README.md

-<h1>This is new site for K16 with galleries, information and more "pluhi".</h1>
+This is old version of K16 site.
+I did not using php and scss/less here.